This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Possible Reason #3: Faulty USB Device

 It’s totally possible that the issue isn’t with your USB-C port but with the device or peripheral you’ve connected to it.
-Maybe its cable is worn out, overheated, or just hogging too much power.
+Maybe its USB C cable is worn out, overheated, or just hogging too much power.
 Here are a few steps you can follow to troubleshoot this issue:

 - First, disconnect all non-essential USB devices except the one you’re testing.